Exbury Gardens Summary

 • Group Adults / Seniors (15+ paying individuals) - £10.00 (£9.00)

 Autumn at Exbury

 Autumn at Exbury is a very special time of year.
-Whilst Spring is colourful with the blooms of the Rothschild Collection, autumn brings the deep russets of the maples, acers and dogwoods which flourish.
+Whilst spring is colourful with the blooms of the Rothschild Collection, autumn brings the deep russets of the maples, acers and dogwoods.
+On still days there are wonderful reflections to be seen in the ponds.
 A special trail will lead visitors around the garden to the best of the colour - not that you have to look too hard!